murf-ai/livekit-murf/README.md

         )

     async def on_enter(self):
-        await self.session.say("Hi, I am a voice agent powered by Murf Voices, how can I help you?")
+        await self.session.say("Hi, I am a voice agent powered by Murf, how can I help you?")